HoiDam/Markdown_CISSP/CybraryNotes/Domain7.md

 - Analysis and Tracking

 ### 3. Recovery and feedback
-- Recovery and Repair: Restoration of the system to operations.
+- Recovery and Repair: Restoration of the system to operations
 ~ Not practical to restore to original status(since got attacked with low security)
 - Provide Feedback: Document (important step)

 ## Computer Forensics (鑒證)
 - = Discipline of using proven methods toward the collection, preservation, validation, identification, analysis, interpretation, documentation, presentation of digital evidence
 - IOCE and SWGDE: Two entities that provide forensics guidelines and priniciples as follows
 ~ All forensic principles must be applied to digital evidence
 ~ Evidence should not be altered as a result of collection
 ~ Must be trained person to access the digital evidence
 ~ All activity relating the seizure, access, storage, transfer of digital evidence must be fully documented and available for review
 ~ An individual is responsible for actions affecting digital evidence while that evidence is in their possession
 ~ Any entity responsible for seizing, accessing, storing, transferring digital evidence is resposbile for compliance with these principles

 ## Five Rules of Digital Evidence
 - Be authentic(確鑿)